moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 ![image00](https://github.com/moelomda/Embedded-Linux/assets/88937815/8520e014-f8e8-497f-abff-dd6f0e264444)

 The system call table is a critical data structure used by the operating system kernel to map system call numbers to the corresponding functions that handle those system calls.
-In Linux, the system call table is an array of function pointers, and it plays a central role in allowing user-level applications to request services from the kernel.
-It facilitates the transition between user space and kernel space during system call execution.

 **System Call Number:**
 Each system call has a unique number assigned to it.
 For example, `open` might have a specific number, `read` another, and so on.

-**Registration:**
-During kernel initialization, the kernel registers its system calls by populating the system call table with the appropriate function pointers.
-The system call table is filled with addresses of functions that handle each specific system call.

 **System Call Invocation:**
 When a user-level application makes a system call (e.g., through the `syscall` instruction in assembly or a library function like `syscall` or `int 0x80`), it specifies the system call number.